 We struggle with pouring expensive wine into cheap paper or plastic hotel cups.
 Oddly, pouring wine from a box into a plastic cup, just seems, right.

-Road trips, picnics, fishing to camping trips are all just a bit easier with a box then a bottle of wine.
+Road trips, picnics, fishing to camping trips are all just a bit easier with a box than a bottle of wine.

 4. Boxed Wine Helps Balance the Budget